Texas State vs UTSA Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 06)

 Texas State vs. UTSA Prop Picks (AI)

-Remi is pouring through loads of datapoints on each player.
+AI algorithm Remi is pouring through tons of data on each team.
 In fact, anytime the Bobcats and Roadrunners play there’s always several intriguing trends to key in on.
-Not to mention games played at Alamodome in Sep rarely follow normal, predictable betting trends.
+Not to mention games played at Alamodome in Sep rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup, but hasn't found a good Prop Bet yet for this game.